aymanibrahim/dltf/.ipynb_checkpoints/README-checkpoint.md

 Press **CTRL + C** in the terminal to stop JupyterLab.

 ## 8: Deactivate environment
-Change the current environment (_dlpy_) into the previous environment.
+Change the current environment (_dltf_) into the previous environment.
 ```
 conda deactivate
 ```